environmentalinformatics-marburg/gimms/README.md

 library(gimms)
 ```

-There is no such thing as a 'development' branch yet, but be assured that such
+There is no 'development' branch yet, but be assured that such a thing will
-things will possibly be provided in the near-distant future given that there is
+possibly be opened in the near-distant future given that there is a need for
-a need for further functionality, improvements, bug-fixes etc.
+further functionality, improvements, bug-fixes etc.

 ### List available files
-For any further processing, it is helpful to know which GIMMS files are
+For any subsequent processing, it is helpful to know which GIMMS files are
 currently hosted on the [ECOCAST servers]((http://ecocast.arc.nasa.gov/data/pub/gimms/3g.v0/).
 `updateInventory` has been designed just for that purpose as it imports the file
 inventory stored online in *00FILE-LIST.txt* as 'character' vector directly into